goulaobangzi/MSI-b360m-bazooka-opencore/README.md

 - Logitech G Hub support with G502 Mouse and G910 Keyboard
 - 4K 60hz supported on HDMI 2.0 and DP 1.2

+Additional information
-Add Native DisplayBrightness to use F1 & F2 to controll brightness on MHL supported Monitor
+- Add Native DisplayBrightness to use F1 & F2 to controll brightness on MHL supported Monitor

-Use SoundSource to Adjust volume on DP port
+- Use SoundSource to Adjust volume on DP port